Small but Mighty: How Simone Biles’ Height Helped Her Dominate Gymnastics

 Simone Biles uses her short height to her advantage as it makes it easier to spin at high speeds and rotate in the airSimone Biles uses her short height to her advantage as it makes it easier to spin at high speeds and rotate in the air (Credit: Leonard Zhukovsky / Shutterstock)

-Her years of hard work have paid off, as the gymnast has earned herself a whopping seven Olympic medals and an impressive estimated net worth of $16 million as of this year.
+She may be small, but Simone Biles doesn’t have to put up with jokes about her height anymore.
+Her years of hard work have paid off, as the gymnast has earned herself a whopping seven Olympic medals and an impressive estimated net worth of $20 million as of 2024.

 Simone Biles is even shorter than fellow gymnasts Aly Raisman, Gabby Douglas, Madison Kocian, and Laurie HernandezSimone Biles is even shorter than fellow gymnasts Aly Raisman, Gabby Douglas, Madison Kocian, and Laurie Hernandez (Credit: Salty View / Shutterstock)